tucanos/qd-cgns-rs/README.md

 # Quick and dirty CGNS API for Rust

-This is an unmaintained idiomatic wrapper for cgns-sys.
+This is an unmaintained idiomatic wrapper for libcgns.

 ## Using